medialab/keyfayqua/README.md

 `keyfayqua` is a Command Line tool that features 2 commands.
 First, the `parse` command annotates a corpus of texts, detecting entities and dependency relationships, and outputs each document's annotations as a [CoNLL-formatted](https://universaldependencies.org/format.html) string in the column of a CSV file.
 Second, the `match` command reconverts the CoNLL string into a SpaCy object and, using [Semgrex patterns](https://aclanthology.org/2023.tlt-1.7/) and SpaCy's [`DependencyMatcher`](https://spacy.io/api/dependencymatcher/), detects dependency relationships between nodes in the parsed sentences.
 By providing Semgrex patterns, the user chooses the types of relationships that will be searched with the `match` command.

+The idea is that you'll use the `parse` command only one time on the corpus, achieving a stable set of the annotations, and then apply various Semgrex patterns with the `match` command.
+Consequently, you could also apply the `match` command and test out your Semgrex patterns on any corpus whose document annotations have been written and stored in the CoNLL format.

 `keyfayqua` takes advantage of SpaCy's Python architecture as well as high-performance dependency parsers specially trained for French and English.
 For French, we use one of Loïc Grobol and Benoît Crabbés [Hopsparser models](https://zenodo.org/record/7703346/).
 For English, we use Stanford NLP's [Stanza model](https://github.com/stanfordnlp/stanza).
 Because `keyfayqua` relies on SpaCy and because Stanford NLP has developed a `spacy-stanza` plug-in, any of [Stanza's models](https://stanfordnlp.github.io/stanza/available_models.html) can theoretically be used during the `parse` command, though this feature isn't yet added.

 #### Hopsparser (French)